StadtBern/SUBMISS/README.md

 ## License

-This project is licensed under the European Union Public License - see the [license](LICENSE.md) file for details.
+This project is licensed under the European Union Public Licence - see the [license](LICENSE.md) file for details.